kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 redirect_from: /topics/splitting_configuration/
 ---

-So you've been using Home Assistant for a while now and your [configuration.yaml file brings people to tears](https://home-assistant.io/cookbook/configuration_yaml_from_bassclarinetl2/) or you simply want to start off with the distributed approach, here's how to "split the configuration.yaml" into more manageable (read: humanly readable) pieces.
+So you've been using Home Assistant for a while now and your [configuration.yaml file brings people to tears](https://home-assistant.io/cookbook/configuration_yaml_from_bassclarinetl2/) or you simply want to start off with the distributed approach.
+Here's how to "split the configuration.yaml" into more manageable (i.e., humanly readable) pieces.

-First off, several community members have sanitized (read: without api keys/passwords etc) versions of their configurations available for viewing, you can see a list of them [here](https://home-assistant.io/cookbook/#example-configurationyaml).
+First off, several community members have sanitized (without API keys/passwords, etc.) versions of their configurations available for viewing.
+You can see a list of them [here](https://home-assistant.io/cookbook/#example-configurationyaml).

 As commenting code doesn't always happen, please read on for the details.

-Now despite the logical assumption that the `configuration.yaml` will be replaced by this process it will in fact remain, albeit in a much less cluttered form.
+Now despite the logical assumption that the `configuration.yaml` will be replaced by this process, it will in fact remain, albeit in a much less cluttered form.

-In this lighter version we will still need what could be called the core snippet:
+In this lighter version, we will still need what could be called the core snippet:

 ```yaml
 homeassistant: